ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### CBOR Tags

 The profile should specify whether the token should be a CWT Tag or not.
-Similarly, the profile should specify whether the token should be a UCCS tag or not.

 When COSE protection is used, the profile should specify whether COSE tags are used or not.
 Note that RFC 8392 requires COSE tags be used in a CWT tag.